natecostello/van_two_point_oh/blog/2021-7-24-battery-interconnect-fab/battery-interconnect-fab.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We successfully completed the fabrication of our battery interconnects.'
 ---
-**TLDR: We successfully completed the fabrication of our battery interconnects.**<!--excerpt-->
+**TLDR: We successfully completed the fabrication of our battery interconnects.**

 A very productive day.
 Our final battery interconnect materials delivered from sendcutsend on July 12th.
 ![flat bars](flat-bars.jpeg)